ankaAR/bestiario5e/_creatures/naxene-drathkala.md

 senses: " passive Perception 11"
 ---

-***Spellcasting.*** Naxene is a 6th level spellcaster.
+***Lanzamiento de conjuros.*** Naxene is a 6th level spellcaster.
 Her spellcasting ability is Intelligence (spell save DC 13; +5 to hit with spell attacks).
 She has the following wizard spells prepared:

 Cantrips (at will): fire bolt, light, mage hand, prestidigitation